grncdr/web-pockets/README.md

 }
 ```

-You can define values that are computed per-request:
+You can also define values that are computed per-request:

 ```javascript
 app.request.value('acceptsJson', requestAcceptsJSON);